 {\bf Remarks.} 1.
 The situation when $m=n$ in $A(m, n)$ is much more involved than the case of $m\ne n$, due to the fact that the complete reducibility in Proposition 3.4 no longer valid in this case.
 However, using the similar consideration as above and that in \cite{BEM}, we can also obtain the following result.

 \begin{theo} Let L be a Leibniz superalgebra graded by $\mg$, which is a split simple classical Lie superalgebra of type $A(n, n) (n>1)$.
-Then there exists a unital associative super dialgebra $D$ such that is centrally isogenous to
+Then there exists a unital associative super associative diagebra $D$ such that it is centrally isogenous to

 \end{theo}